BlowN-In Insulation

 Walls

 May Energy Solutions can install insulation in walls of older homes with no existing insulation, provided the wall construction is compatible with sheet rock on the inside and plywood or other sheathing on the outside.
 Loose fill cellulose is blown in through holes drilled in the walls (a method called “dense packing”).
 Tightly packed cellulose fills the wall cavity and gaps around wires, pipes and electrical boxes.
 The dense packing prevents settling, provides resistance to air leakage, and great insulation performance.
+If you’re looking for blown-in insulation companies near me, May Energy Solutions has the experience and tools to deliver.

 For houses with a brick exterior, access to the wall cavity can be achieved in two different ways.
 The holes can be drilled in the interior drywall, which are then patched and textured to match the interior finish after the insulation is installed.
 This method makes for quicker insulation installation, but more finish work is required after and there are challenges to matching texture and paint.
 Holes can be drilled in the mortar between the brick to blow in the insulation, however these holes are small so the installation takes a bit longer.
 Afterwards the holes are sealed up with mortar.
+Either method provides a solid result and long-term insulation performance by professional blown in insulation installers like ours.

 *Note: In the table at right , CI stands for “continuous insulation” that is applied to the exterior of the wall assembly just inside the cladding.
 Map and chart: www.energy.gov/energysaver/insulation